mhostetter/galois/docs/development/formatting.rst

 Install
 -------

 First, `ruff` needs to be installed on your system.
-Easily install it by installing the development dependencies.
+Easily install it by installing the linting dependencies.

 .. code-block:: console

-   $ python3 -m pip install -r requirements-dev.txt
+   $ python3 -m pip install -r requirements-lint.txt

 Configuration
 -------------